salsalabs/engage_api_php/README.md

 These apps most generally use a YAML file to hold the API token and any runtime parmaeters.
 View the `params-template.yaml` file for an example of providing the API token and runtime parameters.

+By convention, YAML configuraton files are stored in a local directory named `params`.
+You should *_never_, _ever_* check in a configuratoin YAML file.
+Anywhere.

 # License

 Read the `LICENSE` file.